frictionlessdata/livemark/pages/guides-and-tutorials/data-journalism.md

 '''
 ```

-Use this command to get a list of avalable tasks:
+Use this command to get a list of available tasks:

 ```bash
 $ livemark run